getsentry/sentry-kotlin-multiplatform/README.md

     <h1>Experimental Sentry SDK for Kotlin Multiplatform</h1>
 </p>

 This project is an experimental SDK for Kotlin Multiplatform.
-It was built during Hackweek and is not finished.
 This SDK is a wrapper around different platforms as JVM, Android, Cocoa, and JavaScript, that can be used on Kotlin Multiplatform.

 ## Installation and Usage